orlevit/latin_music_statistics/README.md

 * **How does knowing the artist affect the expected themes or words in their songs?** Do certain artists consistently focus on particular themes or frequently use specific words in their songs?

-**Example Conclusion** - In his music, Prince Royce often affectionately addresses women as "Baby", whereas Romeo Santos frequently uses "Mami" to convey a similar sentiment.
+**Example of a Conclusion** - In his music, Prince Royce often affectionately addresses women as "Baby", whereas Romeo Santos frequently uses "Mami" to convey a similar sentiment.

-## Pipeline
+## Data and Process Workflow
 <p align="center">
   <img src="images/pipeline1.png?" width="1000" height="600">
 </p>